GESIS Knowledge Graph

 Resources and entities

-The figure above illustrates the three main scientific resources which are currently entailed in the GESIS KG.
+The figure above illustrates the four main scientific resources which are currently entailed in the GESIS KG.
 We distinguish between scientific resources and entities.
 The main resources and entities of the GESIS Knowledge Graph are listed and described below:

 Scientific resources